The family Floer functor is faithful: The family Floer functor

 \subsection{The $A_{\infty}$ structure}

 Let $L \to X$ be a closed Lagrangian immersion in $X$ in generic position, i.e. so that $L$ meets itself in pairs of transverse double points.
-Assume that (i) $L$ is \emph{tautologically unobstructed;} i.e there exists a tame almost complex structure for which there are no $J_L$ holomorphic maps $D^2 \to X$ such that the complement of one point on the boundary lift to $L$, (ii) $L$ is a graded Lagrangian, i.e. there is a fixed lift to $\bR$ of the $S^1$-valued phase on $L$ and (iii) the pullback of $w \in H^2(X, \bZ_2)$ agrees with $w_2(L)$.
+Assume that (i) $L$ is \emph{tautologically unobstructed;} i.e there exists a tame almost complex structure for which there are no $J_L$ holomorphic maps $D^2 \to X$ such that the complement of one point on the boundary lifts to $L$, (ii) each irreducible component of $L$ is a graded Lagrangian, i.e. there is a fixed lift to $\bR$ of the $S^1$-valued phase on each component and (iii) the pullback of $w \in H^2(X, \bZ_2)$ to each component agrees with the second Stiefel-Whitney class.

 \begin{rem} The union of a finite collection of transverse immersed Lagrangians in generic positions which satisfy these conditions for the same $J_L$ again satisfies these properties.
-The constructions of this section can be carried out for different almost complex structures, but the notation becomes more cumbersome. \end{rem}
+The constructions of this section can be carried out for different almost complex structures associated to each component, but the notation becomes more cumbersome. \end{rem}

 Choose a Hamiltonian $H \co X \to \bR$ whose time-$t$ flow $\phi^t$ lies in the contractible set $\scrH^0$ chosen in Section \ref{sec:unif-small-choic}, and such that $\phi^1 L$ is transverse to $L$.
 Pick a family $J \co [0,1] \to \scrJ^0$ of almost complex structures on $X$ parametrised by $t \in [0,1]$ which agree with $\phi^t_* J_L$ at $t=0,1$.
 Generically, all moduli spaces of strips $\Mbar(x,y)$ are regular for $x,y \in \phi^1 L \cap L$.
 The orientation lines from Equation \eqref{eq:generator_Floer_x}, with differential from Equation \eqref{eq:differential_Floer_complex} define the Floer complex